 To get an Arizona Bonded Title, you will need to purchase an Arizona Lost Title Bond.

 You will not need to pay the full bond amount.
 Instead, you will just pay a small portion.
-At Surety Solutions, if your AZ Lost Title Bond amount is less than $6,600 then you will only need to pay $100 for your bond.
-The best part?
-You can apply online for your Arizona Lost Title Bond and get approved that same day.
+If your AZ Lost Title Bond amount is less than $6,600 then you will only need to pay $100 for your bond.